Oral Surgery in Bolton

 - Sleep apnea

 Bone grafting is a preferable alternative to having missing teeth, diseased teeth, or tooth deformities.
 It can increase the height or width of the jawbone and fill in voids and defects.
-It helps to restore and stabilize the jaw foundation for restorative or implant surgery.
+It helps to correct and stabilize the jaw foundation for restorative or implant surgery.

 In the majority of cases, the success of a restoration procedure can depend on the height, depth, and width of the jawbone at the implant site.
 When the jawbone has receded or sustained significant damage, the implant(s) cannot be supported on this unstable foundation and bone grafting is usually recommended for the ensuing restoration.